nextstrain/mpox/phylogenetic/README.md

 * [sequences.fasta.zst](https://data.nextstrain.org/files/workflows/mpox/sequences.fasta.zst)
 * [metadata.tsv.zst](https://data.nextstrain.org/files/workflows/mpox/metadata.tsv.zst)

-The above datasets have been preprocessed and cleaned from GenBank using the [ingest/](../ingest/) workflow and are updated at regular intervals.
+The above datasets have been preprocessed and cleaned from Pathoplexus (which includes INSDC data) using the [ingest/](../ingest/) workflow and are updated at regular intervals.

+These files are updated regularly as new sequences become available.
+For reproducibility, please download and save your own copies of the data files you use in your analyses, as the file contents at these URLs will change over time.

+Archived data files from before the Pathoplexus transition (published 05 November 2025) are available at [data.nextstrain.org/files/workflows/mpox/archive/20251105/](https://data.nextstrain.org/files/workflows/mpox/archive/20251105/)

 Note that these data are generously shared by many labs around the world.
 If you analyze and plan to publish using these data, please contact these labs first.